aneuhaus/globo-play-rust/README.md

 ### Cookie File

 For accessing content that requires authentication, you need to provide a cookie file.
-This file should be in the Netscape cookie format.
+This file should be in the <abbr title="A Netscape-format cookie file is a plain text file that stores cookies, typically used by browsers or tools like curl.
+Each line represents a cookie, with tab-separated fields like domain, path, secure, expiration, name, and value.
+This tool uses it to make authenticated requests to the Globo Play API.">Netscape cookie format</abbr>.

 You can typically obtain this by:
 1. Logging into Globo Play in your web browser.
 2. Using a browser extension (e.g., "Get cookies.txt" for Chrome/Firefox) to export the cookies for the `globo.com` domain.
 3. Save the exported content into a plain text file.